Anthony P. Carnevale — Nicole Smith —

-Science, Technology, Engineering, and Mathematics (STEM) occupations are critical to our continued economic competitiveness because of their direct ties to innovation, economic growth, and productivity, even though they will only be 5 percent of all jobs in the U.S. economy by 2018.
+Science, Technology, Engineering, and Mathematics (STEM) occupations are critical to our continued economic competitiveness because of their direct ties to innovation, economic productivity, even though they will only be 5 percent of all jobs in the U.S. economy by 2018.

 The disproportionate influence of STEM raises a persistent concern that we are not producing enough STEM workers to compete successfully in the global economy.
 We find that this concern is warranted—but not for the reasons traditionally claimed.